bitslip6/bitfire/README.md

 _*2: Premium Filtering_ - Premium filtering features are available free of change for 500 unique visitors each month.

-_*3: MFA / Logging_ - Multifactor and Logging features require server resources and unformtunately we are unable  to provide these features to the community for free.
+_*3: MFA / Logging_ - Multifactor authentication and Extended Logging require server resources and we are unable to provide these features to the community for free.